 The pathway to social innovations among conservative and progressive views has a constitutional basis.
 The only common ground here is that both claim the right to system change.
 It is the pathway upon which they walk that requires clearing.
 I offer the following example.

 Before proceeding with a system change effort, I recommend investing time to understand better two compartments in the same robe’s sleeves known as the Fourteenth Amendment.
-There are others, but you can see by the top ten list (below) from TIME magazine. the Fourteenth plays a significant role, directly and indirectly.
+There are others, but you can see them from TIME magazine’s top ten list (below).
+The Fourteenth plays a significant role, directly and indirectly.

 On June 21, 1788, the Constitution became the official framework of the United States of America’s government.
 Still, it was not until eighty years and nineteen days later when The Fourteenth Amendment to the United States Constitution was adopted on July 9, 1868. as one of the Reconstruction Amendments ending slavery.
 The Thirteenth Amendment to the United States Constitution “abolished slavery and involuntary servitude, except as a punishment for a crime, and on this point, I highly recommend Ava DuVernay’s 13th (here).
 The focus here is the subtle malfunctions of the Fourteenth that require equal attention.